ZupIT/horusec-adr/en/horusec-engine/20220118-how-we-will-create-rules-in-semantic-analysis.md

   - [tree-sitter-javascript](https://github.com/tree-sitter/tree-sitter-javascript)
   - etc...

-2. **To continue in the Open Core format of the semantic analysis the rules can be implemented externally:**
+2. **The semantic analysis rules can be implemented externally, which contributes on continuing into Open Core format**
 - In this format, we managed to use the method of `plugins` from Golang and run codes in Runtime.
 - We will have a challenge that plugins should be compiled with the same GO version of CLI.
 - We can have another command called `horusec install` and the user passes the repository with the external rules that need to be added in the semantic analysis engine